-The Environment Minister may publish guidelines and policies (supplementary planning guidance) in respect of: development generally; any class of development; the development of any area of land; or the development of a specified site1.
+The Minister for Planning and Environment may publish guidelines and policies (supplementary planning guidance) in respect of: development generally; any class of development; the development of any area of land; or the development of a specified site1.

 Supplementary planning guidance may cover a range of issues, both thematic and site specific, and provides further detail either about policies and proposals in the Island Plan, or other issues relevant to the planning process.
 It can also be used to provide information about how the planning system operates.